Skip to main content

 Channel Setup

-Loong keeps channel setup explicit so operators can tell what is actually shipped, what is outbound-only, and what still depends on future runtime work.
+Loong keeps channel setup explicit so operators can tell what is actually shipped, what is gateway-supervised, what stays on a standalone native serve loop, what is bridge-owned, what is outbound-only, and what still depends on future runtime work.
 Use this page when you want the practical setup contract.
 If you want step-by-step smoke tests and worked examples instead, start with Channel Guides for the exact per-surface contract, then keep Channel Recipes for representative rollout patterns.
 If you want the shared public config shape before the per-surface setup rules, start with Configuration Patterns.
 If you specifically need the longer-lived owner model, foreground versus headless supervision, or --channel-account selectors, continue to Gateway And Supervision.

 Start With The Right Question